monsterkodi/kode/readme.md

 - `include` keyword to merge source files
 - native `dbg`  `assert`  `profile` instead of macros
 - `profile` in same scope
-- option to use both: new `class` and old school `function` style classes
 - `await`?